A guide to PAS 9980 and its role in Building Safety Fund applications

 PAS 9980 and its role in Building Safety Fund applications

 The government launched its Building Safety Fund (BSF) in 2020 as part of its commitment to funding the remediation of unsafe cladding on high-rise buildings of 18 metres or more in height, with a 30cm tolerance.
 The fund is part of the wider Building Safety Programme, which has the objective of ensuring residents of high-rise buildings are safe and able to feel safe in their homes now, and in the future.
-Cladding Consulting shares the government’s commitment to supporting leaseholders in these matters.
+Cladding Consulting shares the government’s commitment to supporting Leaseholders in these matters.

 Originally, the BSF was open for applications between June and July 2020.
 It then re-opened in July 2022, with a number of changes.
 The revised BSF will now only accept applications from eligible buildings without a funding solution in place, where a Fire Risk Appraisal of External Walls (FRAEW) can be provided which recommends that work is required to address life-safety fire risks associated with cladding, or an alternative mitigating solution.